-Some of the early production Mini Cooper S models have been known to exhibit the 'Cold Start Rattle'.
-This typically occurs when the engine is cold and makes the sounds like an old diesel engine upon startup.
+The 'Cold Start Rattle' has been observed in some early production Mini Cooper S cars, which has been dubbed the 'Cold Start Rattle'.
+This often occurs when the engine is cold and causes the engine to make sounds similar to an old diesel engine when it is first started.

 The affected models include the following models with the N14 engine produced from 11/2006 to 05/2009:

 - 2008-2010 R55 Mini Cooper S Clubman

 - 2009-2010 R57 MINI Cooper S Convertible

 MINI issued a Technical Service Bulletin NI M11 04 13 for procedures to check the Tensioner and Timing Chain.

 Below is a partial description of the TSB:

 The timing chain tensioner applies pre-tension to the chain guide rail mechanism, which is controlled by the timing chain.
 It is possible that the tensioner spring force is too low in some instances.
 Depending on the severity of the wear, it may result in a rattling noise when the engine is first started from a cold start or when the engine is running at idle.

 The timing chain tensioner internal tolerances are not consistent.